chinhonnang0000/intermod/README.md

 eg. nickel drills, super alloy walls. astroidgen shall receive the same treatment by other modders if not working properly for 1 or more weeks.

 #BALANCING DISCLAIMER
 No content taken from the original mod are changed unless there are bugs and ducplicates.
+The duplicates will get 2x more powerful in many ways.

 Different difficulty perspective by different modders Thus some tech may be very OP (example: Tantria's Devestator) or useless (example: all hyperspace turrets)